jingwen-z/jingwen-z.github.io/README.md

 # jingwen-z.github.io

-More than four years as a data scientist in retailing.
+More than eight years as a data scientist in retailing.
 In my blog, I usually share what I learnt during work or personal projects, data analysis or visualisation with open source data around the following topics:
 - Python